mohamed-aarif/digihealth/src/digihealth.HttpApi.Host/README.md

 - **Scopes:** `digihealth`

 Swagger now uses PKCE with a public client, so no client secret is required.
 Sign in with an existing test/admin account when prompted to obtain tokens.

+If you previously created the Swagger client with a client secret, rerun the **digihealth.DbMigrator** after pulling these changes so the OpenIddict application row is updated (the migrator reruns the data seed and clears the stored secret/marks the client as public).